-Elements are substances made from only one type of atom.
+Elements are substances composed of only one type of atom.
 There are around 100 naturally occurring elements, which can be seen on a periodic table.

-Elements are substances that are made out of atoms with the same number of protons.
+Elements consist of atoms that all have the same number of protons.
 An example of an element is nitrogen, which has a proton number of 7.
 Each element is represented by its own chemical symbol and atomic number (the number of protons).

-Atoms of elements can be displayed as chemical symbols (one or two letters).
+Atoms of elements are represented by one or two-letter chemical symbols.
 For example, carbon is also referred to as C. These can be found in the periodic table.

-The same element can come in different forms, these are called isotopes.
-An example of this is carbon-12 and carbon-13, which both have the same number of protons BUT a different number of neutrons.
+The same element can exist in different forms, known as isotopes.
+An example of this is carbon-12 and carbon-13, which both have the same number of protons, but a different number of neutrons.

 These are carbon isotopes: